ladybug-tools/ladybug-primer/text/components/Dump_VisualizationSet.md

 * ##### report
 Errors, warnings, etc.
 * ##### vs_file
 The path of the file where the VisualisationSet is saved.
+The "LB Preview VisualizationSet" component can be used to visualize the content from the file back into Grasshopper.